-As part of the state agency review discussed in Section 1.5, the Virginia Department of Historic Resources, which is the State Historic Preservation Officer (SHPO), reviewed this EA and requested JBLE-Langley consult directly to satisfy Section 106 of the NHPA and implementing regulations (36 CFR Part 800).
+As part of the state agency review discussed in Section 1.5, the Virginia Department of Historic Resources (DHR), which is the State Historic Preservation Officer (SHPO), reviewed this EA and requested JBLE-Langley consult directly to satisfy Section 106 of the NHPA and implementing regulations (36 CFR Part 800).
 Completion of Section 106 review with the SHPO is required to determine if there are any adverse effects on historic properties.
-The Section 106 review is complete and indicates no further identification efforts are warranted (Appendix A).
+The Section 106 review has been initiated by the installation and is not yet complete.

-Correspondence regarding the findings and concurrence and resolution of any adverse effect is included in Appendix A.
+Correspondence regarding the findings and concurrence and resolution of any adverse effect will be included in Appendix A.